StadGent/fractal_styleguide_gent-base/components/31-molecules/week-month-widget/README.md

 ## When not use this component

-When the location has multiple ways of being open, for instance, free entrance without appointment versus appointment only, use the <a href="{{path './opening-hours-accordion.html'}}">opening hours accordion</a> component instead.
+When the location has multiple ways of being open, for instance, free entrance without appointment versus appointment only, use the <a href="{{path './opening-hours-accordion.html'}}">opening hours accordion component</a> instead.

 ## How it works